abhip75/frontend-charts/README.md

+# Login Credentials

+Use Username: johnd

+Use Password: m38rmF$

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.